-We are now assigned to Fort Leonard Wood, MO working to build a similar ministry with the young trainees, as well as others in the military community.
+We are now assigned to Fort Leonard Wood, MO building a similar ministry with the young trainees, as well as others in the military community.
 The structure for the trainees' Sunday services changed during the summer of 2011 and we were asked to begin four new Bible studies.
 In addition, we are developing discipleship opportunities with military wives, families, and international soldiers who are in training for a brief time.
-We lead military marriage enrichment training and offer support to military families struggling with Post Traumatic Stress Disorder as well as those affected by Traumatic Brain Injury.
+We have led military marriage enrichment training and offer support to military families struggling with Post Traumatic Stress Disorder as well as those affected by Traumatic Brain Injury.

-Bill has been on staff with Cru Military for twenty-six years.
+Bill has been on staff with Cru Military for twenty-seven years.
 He met Lisa at the end of his first ministry assignment, in San Antonio, TX, where they were married.
-Lisa, knowing the Lord was leading her to full-time ministry, applied for field staff and has been with Cru Military for twenty-one years.
+Lisa, knowing the Lord was leading her to full-time ministry, applied for field staff and has been with Cru Military for twenty-three years.

-Lisa is challenged in her ministry: as a mother and shaper of their red-headed whirlwind, Don (16 years old); discipling women one-on-one; assisting with Bible studies for soldiers-in-training; assisting with leading three separate worship teams; and in her service to the Protestant Women of the Chapel (PWOC), an international Bible Study group for military women.
+Lisa is challenged in her ministry: as a mother and shaper of their red-headed whirlwind, Don (18); discipling women one-on-one; managing a dynamic team of volunteers; team-leading Bible studies for soldiers-in-training; leading worship teams; and in her service to the Protestant Women of the Chapel (PWOC) - an international Bible Study group for military women.
 She has served in many positions over the years on their local and regional leadership boards.

 Bill is challenged with